OLG-MAN/gcp-tomcat-nginx-lb/README.md

 * ### Summary
 * #### Install Nginx, install Ruby through RVM.
-* #### Install gems: fluentd, fluent-plugin-bigquery, google-cloud-bigquery.
+* #### Install gems: fluentd, fluent-plugin-bigquery, google-cloud-bigquery, fluent-plugin-gcloud-pubsub-custom.
 * #### Configure fluent.conf
-- Make all access logs flow to bigquery
+* #### Make 'all access' logs flow to Bigquery. (plugin fluent-plugin-bigquery)
-- Make all-time running script in VM, what grep code 404 from access.log and write to 404.log
+* #### Make all-time running script in VM, what grep logs by code 404 from access.log and write to 404.log
-- Make '404' logs flow to Pub/Sub that started function what get last '404' log from all access log in Bigquery
+* #### Make '404' logs flow to Pub/Sub that started function what get last '404' log from all access log in Bigquery. (plugin fluent-plugin-gcloud-pubsub-custom)

 * ### Install nginx and Ruby hrough RVM.